 The Innovation Onramp program was launched to leverage SVCE’s unique position to engage and support the innovation ecosystem in addressing key technical, market and policy barriers to achieving deep decarbonization in our service territory & beyond.
-The next round of applications opens September 16 and closes on November 1, 2019.
+The program supports one or more of the following stages of grant funding, which varies by application cycle:

 - Stage 1: $10,000 – $75,000 for proofs of concept

 - Stage 2: $50,000 – $100,000 for demonstrations